Jason Cianfrone compares Photoshop and Illustrator to see which comes out on top for a series of tasks.

 Launched in 1988, Photoshop has become the one and only program for many designers today.
 It was originally created as a tool for photographers to edit and manage their photos – and for many people, this remains its primary use.
 However, due to the vast array of tools available, Photoshop is now so much more than this.

 Illustrator started its life a little earlier than Photoshop in 1987 and was primarily created for the typesetting and logo areas of graphic design.
 Illustrator is now seen as a tool for both graphic designers and digital artists to create many different types of digital products.
+Both are now part of Adobe's powerful Creative Cloud suite.

 But which is better for specific tasks – and which is better overall?
 Obviously, the answer will depend on the specific situation, but here I'll lay out a broad overview of which tool I think generally works best in which case.
 If your experience differs, please share your views in the comments below the article!